In this blog post, you will learn how to read crochet patterns for beginners and everything you need to know about understanding crochet patterns.

 - The recommended crochet hook size (for example, 5 mm or 7.5 mm).

 The difficulty level of a crochet pattern falls into one of four categories: Beginner, Easy, Intermediate, or Advanced.

 With most crochet patterns, a small ‘bar’ diagram will state which skill bracket a particular crochet pattern falls within.

-Intended for first-time crocheters, these crochet designs include many rows of the same stitch to practice basic techniques and get the hang of the essential stitches.
+Intended for a beginner crocheter, these crochet designs include many rows of the same stitch to practice basic techniques and get the hang of the basic crochet stitches.

-Easy Level Crochet Patterns: advance your beginner skills into more advanced designs, which use simple shaping, some colour changes and longer repetitions.
+Advance your beginner skills into more advanced designs using simple shaping, some color changes, and longer repetitions.

 Crochet designs of this skill level will feature a variety of stitches and lace patterns.

 You may also find mid-level shaping and different methods of finishing.